yakomaxa/PyMOL-Wasm/README.md

 # PyMOL-Wasm

 This is a repository providing a binary and html/javascript code for WebAssembly port of PyMOL.

+I've checked latest google chrome and firefox can run this project.

+# What's PyMOL-Wasm

 * This project is based on pymol-open-source. [pymol-open-source](https://github.com/schrodinger/pymol-open-source)
 * The source code was slightly modified to make it compatible with emscripten and WebGL.